otrv4/otrv4/otrv4.md

   * Validate the Identity message.
 Ignore the message if validation fails.
   * If validation succeeds:
-    * Compare the `X` (as a 57-byte unsigned little-endian value) you sent in your Identity message with the value from the message you received.
+    * Compare the `B` you sent in your Identity message with the value from the message you received.
     * If yours is the higher hash value:
       * Ignore the received Identity message, but resend your Identity message.
         This will make the other side have the lower hash value and, therefore,